close

 Anne Frank film

-Over the past several decades, have been a number of films about Anne Frank’s life.
+Over the past several decades, there have been a number of films about Anne Frank’s life.
 The first film adaptation of her diary was released in 1959.
 Since then, there have been many more adaptations, as well as more modern interpretations of her writings.

 Two more recent and successful films covering the life of Anne Frank are the animated film Where is Anne Frank (2021), and the Dutch film My Best Friend Anne Frank (2021), which tells the story of the friendship between Hannah and Anne.